vitessio/website/content/en/docs/14.0/user-guides/configuration-basic/add-delete-cell.md

 To delete a cell, bring down all servers in that cell, and then remove its entry from the global topo with:

 ```
-vtctlclient DeleteCellInfo -force cell2
+vtctlclient DeleteCellInfo -- --force cell2
 ```

 If `-force` is not used the command will error out if any keyspace was deployed to that cell.
 There is currently no clean way to undeploy a keyspace from a cell.
-So, `-force` will need to be used for most use cases.
+So, `--force` will need to be used for most use cases.

 VTGates and vtctlds do not refresh themselves after a cell is deleted or updated.
 It is recommended that you restart them.